 Further, we believe that a higher stock price could help us establish business development relationships with other companies.
 Theoretically, decreasing the number of shares of Common Stock outstanding should not, by itself, affect our reputation in our business community.
-In practice, however, we believe that potential business development partners may be less confident in the prospects of a company with a low stock price, and are less likely to enter into business relationships with a company with a low stock price.
-If the Reverse Stock Split successfully increases the per share price of our Common Stock, we believe this may increase our ability to attract business development partners.
+In practice, however, we believe that potential business development partners may be less confident in the prospects of a company with a low stock price, and are less likely to enter into business relationships with a company with a low stock split successfully increases the per share price of our Common Stock, we believe this may increase our ability to attract business development partners.